top of page

 BeUs os an education service that disseminates African-centered books, kits, and other products.

-Elisha is a community educator and village builder.
+Dr. Elisha Hall is a community educator and village builder.
 Elisha restores African healing legacies that have always accompanied African resistance and self-determination.
 He is the founder of the African and Indigenous Knowledge Institute (AIKI), a local bridge that developments institutions through interactive educational platforms and individualized diversity and inclusion support.
-Most recently, Elisha worked as the African American Engagement Director at Compassion & Choices.
+Most recently, Elisha worked as the African American Engagement Director at Compassion & Choices, where he built national advocacy campaigns regarding equity in end-of-life planning and care.
+Currently, Dr. Hall is a consultant on the Austin Food Ecosystem Initiative with Bethel New Life in Chicago, Illinois.

-Since 2018, he established the Respira Profundo (Deep Breathing) Program for pre-K students at Chicago Commons, a program that continued to operate virtually even during the pandemic.
-In 2016, he worked with members of Englewood and the broader Chicago community to establish the Ujamaa Community Land Trust.
-Elisha received his Ph.D. in Policy Studies in Urban Education at the University of Illinois (Chicago).
+Dr. Hall received his Ph.D. in Policy Studies in Urban Education at the University of Illinois (Chicago).
 His research centers on how storytelling can heal youth and adults especially when used as self-edification and character development.
-He fuses his movement work with healing justice scholarship to provide restoration for African and indigenous communities across the African world.
+He fuses his restorative justice work with a participatory action-scholarship to provide sustenance for vulnerable communities.

 The Journey